thedataquarry/rustinpieces/pieces/postgres_etl/README.md

 ## Goal

-In this piece, we will use `asyncpg` in Python and the `sqlx` crate in Rust to load a tabular dataset containing a million people, their age, marital status and the city, state and country they last visited into a Postgres table.
-We will then measure the throughput of up to 1000 async queries to the table.
+In this piece, we will use `asyncpg` in Python and the `sqlx` + `tokio` crates in Rust to asynchronously load a tabular dataset containing 100K people, their age, marital status and the city, state and country they last visited into a Postgres table.
+We will then measure the throughput of up to 100K async queries to the table.

 ## Inputs

 The input is a CSV file `./data/persons.csv` generated from the [mock_data](../mock_data) project.
-We use an input argument of `1000000` to generate a dataset of a million persons and their information.
+We use an input argument of `100000` to generate a dataset of 100K persons and their metadata.

 ## Output

-The outputs are the data loading time for 1M records and the query throughput (QPS) of 10, 100 and 1000 async queries via `asyncpg` in Python and `sqlx` in Rust.
+The outputs are the ingestion time for 100K records and the query throughput (QPS) of 100K async queries via `asyncpg` in Python and `sqlx` + `tokio` in Rust.

 ## Python Setup